rkhullar/csci870/README.md

 In order to easily balance the dataset, raspberry pi’s can be placed in the perimeter of each room and be programed to automatically perform WiFi scans at a set time interval.
 When creating the location classifiers, the scans from the pi's should be used as training data.
 The scans from the mobile devices can be used as testing data.
 It would be interesting to see how accurate the predictors would be in that situation.

-Also the signal strengths picked up by each type of mobile device may have a fixed offset to those picked up by the pi's.
+The signal strengths picked up by each type of mobile device may have a fixed offset to those picked up by the pi's.
 If that is the case then the training data would not need to come from phones at all and using one kind of device would suffice.
 Before predicting location with a scan from a phone, the signal strengths received would simply be offset appropriately.

 ## Learning Outcomes
 | Server            | Android              | Machine Learning     |